 Building home gardens and responding to local demand for school gardens and other organizations creating garden-based education programs, our name changed in 1998 to Growing Gardens to reflect the breadth of mission.
 We work with hundreds of volunteers to build home gardens, school gardens, and gardens for other organizations, providing three-year support, supplies, seeds and plants, mentoring and more.
 Youth Grow after-school and summer garden clubs nurture the next generation of veggie eaters and growers while our Learn & Grow Workshops educate gardeners of all stripes to grow food at their doorstep.

-Our Lettuce Grow Program works with incarnated youths and adults, throughout the state of Oregon.
-Volunteers teach gardening and horticulture classes and work side by side with inmates in their gardens providing them with hands on gardening experience and a chance to help them grow their own food and food for their local foodbanks.
-In 2013 Lettuce Grow helped grow grew 274, 000 lbs. of food, and 47,000 lbs. was delivered to food banks across the state.
+Our Lettuce Grow Program works with incarcerated youths and adults, throughout the state of Oregon.
+Volunteers teach classes in gardening and horticulture and work side by side with inmates in their institution’s garden which provides inmates with hands on gardening experience and a chance to help them grow their own food and food for local foodbanks.
+In 2016 Lettuce Grow helped grow grew 237, 000 lbs. of foods for the institutions’ kitchens an additional 14,000 lbs. for food banks across the state.

 Planting seeds for good food, healthy people and strong communities…we help people GROW!